Hexo NexT Theme Supports Custom CDN Service Providers

 }

-Reflecting on the JSDelivr incident, the underlying reasons need not be extensively explored.
-After all, it operates as a non-profit service, lacking the resources for content scrutiny.
-Moreover, it supports direct access to GitHub repositories, a feature of immense value.
-Free, convenient, and fast; these are the objectives sought after by internet engineers.
-Paradoxically, these very attributes may have contributed to its demise, as it was exploited in countless ways by various “gurus,” resulting in the current situation we observe.
+Reflecting on the JSDelivr incident, the underlying reasons are not deeply investigated.
+After all, as a service of charitable nature, it lacks the resources to scrutinize the content mentioned above.
+Moreover, its support for direct access to GitHub repositories is a fantastic feature.
+Free, convenient, and fast – these are the goals pursued by internet engineers, and to some extent, this is also its original sin, leading to various ingenious uses by “gurus,” resulting in the current situation we see.

 Unfortunately today jsDelivr unexpectedly lost its ICP license in China.
-As effect the regional CDN disabled our account.
+As a result, the regional CDN disabled our account.

 This resulted in the extended outage we had in mainland China and Taiwan.